pvcaptest/pvcaptest/docs/installation.rst

 **Note: The conda package is named pvcaptest and the pip package is named captest.
 The project is moving to consistent use of the pvcaptest name, but the package name on pypi will remain as captest.**

+Pip installation provides a ways to install optional dependencies:

+``pip install captest[optional]``

+Will install the optional dependencies: holoviews, panel, pvlib, and openpyxl.
+For users who want full functionality, but do not want to run the tests or build the documentation this is the recommended method.

+``pip install captest[test]``

+Will install the dependencies needed to run the tests.

+``pip install captest[docs]``

+Will install the dependencies needed to build the documentation.
+Note that nbsphinx requires pandoc, which pip will not install automatically.
+You will need to install pandoc separately.
+Using conda to install pandoc is recommnded per the `nbshpinx documentation <https://nbsphinx.readthedocs.io/en/0.9.1/installation.html#pandoc>`__.

+``pip install captest[all]``

+Will install all of the optional dependencies.